salt-die/batgrl/nurses_2/io/README.md

 This io is based on `prompt_toolkit`'s input and output implementations.
-Much of the code is unmodified, but plenty has been removed or patched for nurses_2 functionality.
+Some of the code is unmodified, but much has been removed, rewritten or patched for nurses_2 functionality.

 `prompt_toolkit`'s license and copyright: